ceridwen/latex2ebook/README.md

 ## Installation

-ebook.sty uses the geometry and ifpdf packages, both of which are distributed with TeX Live.
+pdf-ebook.sty uses the geometry and ifpdf packages, both of which are distributed with TeX Live.